 3 LIFE CYCLE OF INSECTS –

 Most common insects found on bodies are flies and beetles; both are from the different taxa with significance in Forensic Entomology.
-Flies are the very previous insects to appear after the death, around the natural orifices or injuries on body female flies will lay eggs or live larvae.
+Flies are the very previous insects to appear after the death.
+Around the natural orifices or injuries on body, female flies will lay eggs or live larvae.
 So, the larvae produce bacteria and enzymes that will aid in the soft tissue consumption of the corpse.

-The life cycle of insect’s results from some biological changes known as metamorphosis, which involved 4 separate stages that included the vast changes to insect body structure as result of cell growth and differentiation.
-The life cycle of an insect can have four stages: egg, larval, pupae, and adult.
+The life cycle of insect’s results from some biological changes known as metamorphosis, which involved different stages that included the vast changes to insect body structure as result of cell growth and differentiation.
+The life cycle of an insect include four stages: egg, larva, pupae, and adult.
 Not every bug will go through each of the four phases (Martin H Villet, 2011).

 Egg – In this the adult female insect that lays the eggs.
 While some eggs can develop through parthenogenesis without fertilization, others require coupling and fertilization in order to grow up.
 As the eggs hatch, larvae appear.